underthestars-zhy/MagicData/README.md

 ```swift
 try await magic.update(object)
 ```
-If object already exits in the database, this will `update` the data.
+If object already exits in the database (due to the zIndex), this will `update` the data.
 When update the zIndex of the object will automatically update.

 ## Query All